Enum

 With our changes in place, our Interval now supports error handling via Result

-and our grep program properly handles any errors.
+and our rustle program properly handles any errors.

 #![allow(unused_imports)] extern crate regex; // this is needed for the playground use itertools::Itertools; use regex::Regex; use std::fs::File; use std::io::Read; use std::io::{BufRead, BufReader}; use std::process::exit; fn find_matching_lines(lines: &[String], regex: Regex) -> Vec<usize> { lines .iter() .enumerate() .filter_map(|(i, line)| match regex.is_match(line) { true => Some(i), false => None, }) .collect() // turns anything iterable into a collection } fn create_intervals( lines: Vec<usize>, before_context: usize, after_context: usize, ) -> Result<Vec<Interval>, IntervalError> { lines .iter() .map(|line| { let start = line.saturating_sub(before_context); let end = line.saturating_add(after_context); Interval::new(start, end) }) .collect() } fn merge_intervals(intervals: Vec<Interval>) -> Vec<Interval> { // merge overlapping intervals intervals .into_iter() .coalesce(|p, c| p.merge(&c).or(Err((p, c)))) .collect() } fn print_results(intervals: Vec<Interval>, lines: Vec<String>) { for interval in intervals { for (line_no, line) in lines .iter() .enumerate() .take(interval.end + 1) .skip(interval.start) { println!("{}: {}", line_no + 1, line) } } } fn read_file(file: impl Read) -> Vec<String> { BufReader::new(file).lines().map_while(Result::ok).collect() } fn main() { let poem = "I have a little shadow that goes in and out with me, And what can be the use of him is more than I can see.
 He is very, very like me from the heels up to the head; And I see him jump before me, when I jump into my bed.
 The funniest thing about him is the way he likes to grow - Not at all like proper children, which is always very slow; For he sometimes shoots up taller like an india-rubber ball, And he sometimes gets so little that there's none of him at all."; let mock_file = std::io::Cursor::new(poem); // command line arguments let pattern = "(all)|(little)"; let before_context = 1; let after_context = 1; // attempt to open the file let lines = read_file(mock_file); //let lines = match File::open(filename) { // // convert the poem into lines // Ok(file) => read_file(file), // Err(e) => { // eprintln!("Error opening {filename}: {e}"); // exit(1); // } //}; // compile the regular expression let regex = match Regex::new(pattern) { Ok(re) => re, // bind re to regex Err(e) => { eprintln!("{e}"); // write to standard error exit(1); } }; // store the 0-based line number for any matched line let match_lines = find_matching_lines(&lines, regex); // create intervals of the form [a,b] with the before/after context let intervals = match create_intervals(match_lines, before_context, after_context) { Ok(intervals) => intervals, Err(_) => { eprintln!("An error occurred while creating intervals"); exit(1); } }; // merge overlapping intervals let intervals = merge_intervals(intervals); // print the lines print_results(intervals, lines); } enum IntervalError { StartEndRangeInvalid, NonOverlappingInterval, } struct Interval { start: usize, end: usize, } impl Interval { fn new(start: usize, end: usize) -> Result<Self, IntervalError> { if start <= end { Ok(Self { start, end }) } else { Err(IntervalError::StartEndRangeInvalid) } } fn overlaps(&self, other: &Interval) -> bool { self.end >= other.start } fn merge(&self, other: &Self) -> Result<Self, IntervalError> { if self.overlaps(other) { Ok(Self { start: self.start, end: other.end, }) } else { Err(IntervalError::NonOverlappingInterval) } } }